 Soak chickpeas in boiling water for at least 1 hour.
 Drain and discard the water.
 Set aside.
 If you don’t get to them right away, no problem.
 Just store them in the fridge and pull out at least 30 minutes before cooking.

 Select SAUTE setting and adjust to MORE.
 When the indicator flashes HOT, add oil.
 Once hot, add hing and cumin.
 Mix well and cook 1 minute until the seeds are reddish brown.
 Because the oil pools to the sides, I push my spices into the oil in the border of the inner pot so they can cook fully.

 Add turmeric.
 Cook 30 seconds.

 Carefully add the onion.
 The moisture can cause the oil to splatter.
 Mix well.
 Cook 3 minutes.
 If it starts to dry out, add 1 tablespoon of water.

 Add ginger and garlic.
 Cook 1 minute, mixing well.

-Add fresh chiles and tomato.
+Add fresh chiles, ground tomato, and tomato paste.
 Mix and cook 3 minutes.
 Add 1 tablespoon of water only if it starts to dry out.